Sacred Grief, Sacred Rage, Sacred Play

 -Khalil Gibran

-There is much congesting our hearts as we move into 2024: feelings of uncertainty and lack of collective ground as we continue to wrestle with the lingering losses of the pandemic, grief and rage at unfolding global injustices connected to centuries of oppression, and many many personal losses and tragedies.
+There is much weighing on our hearts as we move into 2026: the upheaval and turmoil in the political sphere, deepening social divisions, feelings of uncertainty and disconnection, and a continued struggle to find collective ground.
+We carry the lingering grief of the pandemic, the weight of unfolding global injustices rooted in centuries of oppression, and the many personal losses and tragedies that shape our days.
 Grieving in community, through ritual, ceremony, and witnessing, was a component of our human experience in villages and tribes for millennia, but is arguably absent from our modern culture of busyness and individualism.
 In this practice-centered retreat, participants will be immersed in the lost art and practice of “communal grief-tending.”

 Over our three days together, we will make sacred again the expression of grief, to unburden our hearts and create more spaciousness within our bodies and souls.
 Knowing that disavowed anger often lives underneath our hurt and our sadness, in community, we will offer one another a refuge safe enough to coax rage out of the shadows and into the arms of the sacred, where it can be validated and honored.
 We will also consecrate a space for play and imagination, to rebuild our resilience and provide a salve to our wounds.